ModularEtaQuotientQSeriesTools(C, xiord, CX, xi, MODG, trfs)ΒΆ

 - modularEtaQuotient: (QEtaSpecification, QEtaSpecification, PositiveInteger, NonNegativeInteger) -> ModularFunctionQSeries(CX, trfs)

-modularEtaQuotient(sspec, rspec, m, t)returns the series expansion of etaQuotient(sspec,rspec,m,t)$SymbolicModularEtaQuotientGamma(QMOD) at the respective cusps.
+modularEtaQuotient(sspec,rspec,m,t)returns the series expansion of etaQuotient(sspec,rspec,m,t)$SymbolicModularEtaQuotientGamma(MODG) at the respective cusps.

 - modularEtaQuotient: QEtaSpecification -> ModularFunctionQSeries(CX, trfs)

-modularEtaQuotient(rspec)checks whetherrspecspecifices modular eta-quotientwrt.
-QMOD and returns the Laurent expansion at the respective cusps.
-Due to Theorem 1 (Gordon, Hughes, Newman) in https://doi.org/10.1515/crll.1996.472.1 we must only require that the weight of the modular eta-quotient is an integer and the other modular conditions are fulfilled, i.e. we only check that weakModular?(rspec) istrueinstead of modular?(rspec).
+modularEtaQuotient(rspec)checks whetherrspecspecifices modular eta-quotientwrt. the group represented by MODG and returns the Laurent expansion at the respective cusps.
+Due to Theorem 1 (Gordon, Hughes, Newman) in https://doi.org/10.1515/crll.1996.472.1 we only need to require that the weight of the modular eta-quotient is an integer and the other modular conditions are fulfilled, i.e. we only check that weakModular?(rspec) istrueinstead of modular?(rspec).